 Plus, as long as their cages are cleaned out regularly and thoroughly, odours should not be a problem either.
 Of course, larger small pets such as rabbits will likely need a garden.
 But as long as your garden is secure, renting to a tenant with a rabbit should be unproblematic.

 Typically, reptiles and other exotic pets are housed in terrariums, so damage is unlikely to be an issue with such pets.
 Though some landlords are still apprehensive about allowing reptiles to live in their property and often for good reason.
 Certain exotic pets can be pretty dangerous and if they escape, they may pose risk to landlords and tenants.

 It may be wise to seek advice from a veterinarian regarding how to keep you and your tenants safe.

 Renting to fish owners

 Last among the most popular types of pets in rented property are fish.
 Most landlords tend to be pretty accommodating when it comes to fish.
 After all, they keep to themselves and don’t make any noise.
 They are the perfect pet for rented properties or at least on the surface anyway.

 If a large fish tank somehow cracks, you could have a pretty big flooding on your hands.
 With this in mind, you may want to consider putting a size limit on fish tanks just to be on the safe side.

 Whether you’re renting to a tenant with a huge dog or a goldfish, it’s important to have coverage against pet-related damage.
-Get in touch with one of our expert brokers today.
+To protect yourself, you may want to consider landlord insurance.
+At CIA Landlords, we compare landlord insurance to find you the best deal.
+Get in touch with one of our expert brokers today or complete our get a quote form.
 We look forward to chatting with you soon.